Healthy Homes Assessment Heretaunga

 Rental Property Home Assessments Heretaunga

-Property rental areas that are affected by the Healthy Homes Standards in Heretaunga include each:
+The areas of rental property that are affected by Health Homes Standard.
+Healthy Homes Standards in Heretaunga include each:

 • Bedrooms